JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-nonconvex-optimization.md

 where $$F\triangleq \frac{1}{n}\sum_{i=1}^n F_i(x)$$ has a finite-sum structure, and the function $$J$$ is a possibly non-smooth simple function.

+We begin by presenting some algorithms which do not take into account the finite-sum nature of $$F$$.

 **NIPS** {% include cite.html id="2012_Sra_S_p-nips_snips"%}.
 The *Nonconvex Inexact Proximal Splitting* method hinges on the splitting into smooth and nonsmooth parts..

 $$ \begin{array}{l}x_0\in\mathbb{R}^{m}\\